Turns out, swollen feet after C-section procedures are common, and the discomfort is real.

 Edema is the medical term for swelling due to fluid retention.

-This is common during and after pregnancy—and even more so if you have a c-section.
-Here’s why.
+This is common during and after pregnancy – and even more so if you have a C-section.

 During pregnancy, you’re carrying around a whole lot more fluid than you would otherwise.

-The result?
-Postpartum swelling—because you’ve got a whole lot more liquid in your system than usual.
+Postpartum swelling and all because you’ve got a whole lot more liquid in your system than usual.